GWR loco colours 1900–1947

 (rgb 1,54,2; hex: #013602)

-The colour panels adjacent are based on J.N.Slinn 'Great Western Way', HMRS 1978.
+The colour panels for the greens given here are based on J.N.Slinn's 'Great Western Way', HMRS 1978.
 Colour values in rgb and hex are given, but should be regarded only as a guide.

 Commercial paints favoured by some modelmakers are Precision Paints GWR Green for the pre-1928 shade, and BS.224 Deep Bronze Green and Halfords Rover Brooklands Green for the post-1928 shade.
 It is always wise to check though, particularly with commercial spray cans, that the colour of the contents of the can match what is given on the cap.

 Bob Shephard, owner and paint chemist of Precision Paints until 2004, writes in 2018: